-In the instant case, E and members of his wife F's family expended funds of X, and used X assets, in a variety of ways described below and in separate technical advice memoranda.
-E does not contend that these expenditures and uses were intended as compensation to himself, as he was not an X employee.
+In the instant case, D and his relatives expended funds of X, and used X assets, in a variety of ways described below and in separate technical advice memoranda issued to his father, mother, brother (C), and brother-in-law (E).
+D does not contend that these expenditures and uses were intended as compensation to himself or his relatives.
 In any event, there is no evidence in the record that would satisfy the contemporaneous substantiation rules of section 53-4958-4(c)(3) of the regulations.